 On the Permissions page, under Microsoft Purview solutions, select Roles.

 On the Role groups for Microsoft Purview solutions page, select eDiscovery Manager.

 On the eDiscovery Manager flyout pane, do one of the following based on the eDiscovery permissions that you want to assign.

-- On the Choose eDiscovery Manager wizard page, select Add.
+- On the Manage eDiscovery Manager page, select Choose users.

-- Select the user (or users) you want to add as an eDiscovery manager, and then select Add.
+- Search and select the user (or users) you want to add as an eDiscovery Manager, and then select Select.

-- Select the user (or users) you want to add as an eDiscovery Administrator, and then Add.
+- Search and select the user (or users) you want to add as an eDiscovery Administrator, and then select Select.

-- On the Editing Choose eDiscovery Administrator wizard page, select Save to save the changes to the eDiscovery Administrator membership.
+- On the Review the role group and finish page, review the role group changes.
+Select Save to save the changes to the eDiscovery role groups.